nbarizki/getncei/README.md

-# GetNCEI,  a Module to Retrieve NCDC's NCEI Climate Data
+# GetNCEI,  a Python Module to Retrieve NCDC's NCEI Climate Data

 I developed a python module, named GetNCEI, with several functions to provide an easier approach for digging into *Climate Data Online* managed by *The United States National Climatic Data Center* (NCDC).